You are currently viewing Mayfield Kentucky Tornado Lawsuits

 This is one of the elements to be considered.
 Kentucky recognizes this legal theory.
 The concept is that the employee was injured in the normal course of his/her employment.
 This is not the full extent of the positional risk doctrine, but this is the basic idea.
 This could be applied to a traveling salesman who is involved in a wreck, while driving to a client appointment.

-The Kentucky court has also decided that an employee has an increased risk do to the fact that he/she was working in a metal building at the time of the lightning strike and suffered resulting damage.
+The Kentucky court has also decided that an employee has an increased risk due to the fact that he/she was working in a metal building at the time of the lightning strike and suffered resulting damage.

 Interestingly, Jeff has not found a Kentucky case dealing specifically with tornado like what occurred in Mayfield.
 However, there is case law from other jurisdictions.
 He gives the example of a law that basically states if your work places you in a position of danger, what causes the danger doesn’t really matter.
 It’s your work that placed you there at the time the damage occurred.
 Jeff feels this is very relevant to the Mayfield litigation.